library(tinytable)

 Headers

-The header can be omitted from the table by deleting the column names in the x data frame:
+The header can be omitted from the table by using the colnames argument.

 The first is row 0, and higher level headers (ex: column spanning labels) have negative indices like -1.
 They can be styled as expected: